 - Now, click on Run The Troubleshooter.

-Windows will automatically run the troubleshooter to fix issues with the hardware and devices connected to your Windows device like unknown device Windows 10 error.
+Windows will automatically run the troubleshooter to fix issues with the hardware and devices connected to your Windows device, like unknown device Windows 10 error.

 Method #3.
 Scan System For Hardware Changes

 Sometimes the devices connected to the Windows device might not get detected and it might have happened with your USB device.
 A quick fix for this is to scan your system for hardware changes.
-Not only device descriptor request failed, but you can also follow this method to fix other issues like the USB device not recognized the last USB device you connected to this computer malfunctioned.
+Not only did the device descriptor request failed, but you can also follow this method to fix other issues like the USB device not recognized the last USB device you connected to this computer malfunctioned.
 Here’s you can do this:

 - First of all, open Device Manager.

 - Click on Action available in the Menu Bar.